zoug86/WebsiteCreativeDesign/README.md

 # WebsiteCreativeDesign

-A creative website design done in HTML, CSS, and JavaScript
+A creative and responsive website design done in HTML, CSS, and JavaScript

 Website link: https://zoug86.github.io/WebsiteCreativeDesign/